 Managing diabetes is not an impossible task.
 There are several ways in which you can keep your sugar levels under control.
 Through the right lifestyle and dietary changes, you can prevent the situation from aggravating and lead a happy and healthy life.
-There are times where no matter how much you try to maintain a normal sugar level, it ends up being high or low.
+There are times when no matter how much you try to maintain a normal sugar level, it ends up being high or low.
 Let us try to understand what are high and low blood sugar levels and what are their possible effects and treatments.

 Low Blood Sugar Levels